fdformula/FiniteDifferenceFormula.jl/README.md

 ### function activatejuliafunction(n::Int, points, k, m::Int)

 It allows users to load a formula from some source to test and see if it is correct.
-If it is a valid, its truncation error in the big-O notation can be determined.
+If it is valid, its truncation error in the big-O notation can be determined.
+Further more, if the input data is not for a valid formula, it trys also to find one, if possible, using n and points.

+Here, n is the order of a derivative, points are a list, k is a list of the coefficeints of a formula, and m is the coefficeint of the term f^(n)(x[i]) in the linear combination of f(x[i+j]), where j ∈ points.
 For example,

 ```
 import FiniteDifferenceFormula as fd